 Family Educational Rights and Privacy Act of 1974 (FERPA) Information

-Cranbrook Academy of Art encourages students and prospective students with complaints relating to institutional policies and consumer protection issues to first address their concerns with personnel in the office or department that caused the alleged grievance or to contact Phillip Hang Manager of Enrollment and Financial Services (248-645-3360).
+Cranbrook Academy of Art encourages students and prospective students with complaints relating to institutional policies and consumer protection issues to first address their concerns with personnel in the office or department that caused the alleged grievance or to contact the Manager of Enrollment Services by emailing CAAFinanAid@cranbrook.edu.
 Senior administrators may be involved as needed to address the complaint.

 Pursuant to the state authorization provision of the Program Integrity Regulations (34 C.F.R.
 668.43) established by the Department of Education on October 29, 2010, the following contact information is provided for filing complaints that remain unresolved after engaging in the above-referenced process: